barylowi/Sudoku-solver/README.md

-# sudoku-solver
+# Sudoku-solver
-Simple implementatnion of backtracking algorithm to sole sudoku boards
+Simple implementatnion of backtracking algorithm to solve sudoku boards